Ibrutinib (Imbruvica®)

 Skin changes

-Always tell your doctor or nurse about any skin changes.
-They can give you advice and may prescribe creams or medicines to help.
+Always tell your doctor, nurse or pharmacist about any skin changes.
+They can give you advice or prescribe creams or medicines to help.

 Nail changes